Best hikes in the world

 Kings’ Canyon, Australia (The Travel Fairies)

-Over the years I’ve been on many hikes through several different environments but my favorite of all time is Kings’ Canyon in Australia’s Northern Territory.
+Over the years I’ve been on many hikes through several different environments but my favourite of all time is Kings’ Canyon in Australia’s Northern Territory.
 At the canyon itself, there are several different walks with varying length and difficulties but the one I did was the Kings’ Canyon rim walk.
 This is the most popular route and of medium difficulty.
 The 6km hike takes at least 3-4 hours to complete and it is recommended to start early as there’s little shelter and the canyon can get pretty hot by noon.
-You need to take at least 2 liters of water with you or 4 on a hot day as there’s nowhere to fill bottles up during the hike.
+You need to take at least 2 litres of water with you or 4 on a hot day as there’s nowhere to fill bottles up during the hike.
 There is a steep stair climb up Heartbreak Hill, to begin with, but from there on the walk is relatively flat.
 These steps can be pretty tough going but with a little bit of patience and plenty of short breaks people of pretty much, any fitness level can make it.

 The Great Ocean Walk, Australia (Heading for the Hills)